Guddemane Appaiah Gowda

-Guddemane Appaiah Gowda was an Indian freedom fighter and revolutionary, he instated a peasant army from Kodagu and became its commander in-chief to lead the Amara Sullia Rebellion in 1837.
+Guddemane Appaiah Gowda (c.
+1792 – 31 October 1837) was an Indian rebel, he instated a peasant army from Kodagu and became its commander in-chief to lead the Amara Sullia Rebellion in 1837.
 His great grandson Sujith Guddemane is prominent lawyer from Sullia, practising before the High Court of Karnataka.
 They were successful in hoisting the native flag after lowering the Union Jack, which is known to be the first-ever freedom movement against the East India Company.
 They established a civil government in Mangalore for 13 days under his leadership.

 Early life

 Guddemane Appaiah Gowda was born in 1792, the eldest son of Guddemane Subbaiah at Balamuri village in Kodagu.
 He belonged to the Arebhashe Gowda community.

 Appaiah initially served as a Jemadar under King Linga Rajendra II of Kodagu.
 He was later promoted as Subedar during the rule of Chikka Virarajendra.

 Contributions

 The people of Kodagu were ordered to pay the heavy tax to the East India Company.
 In opposition to this, Appaiah Gowda built his own army and became its commander-in-chief.
 He led the Amara Sullia Rebellion along with leaders like Kedambadi Ramaiah Gowda.
 They ruled for 13 days in Mangalore's Bautagudde.
 Under his leadership, the Native Jangama flag was hoisted in Mangalore's Bautagudde.
 Appaiah and his associates established a civil government and ruled for 13 days.
 Until they were defeated by the British troops.